peachiia/learn-nodejs/README.md

 9. `fs.readFileSync()` and `fs.writeFileSync()` are *blocking functions* for reading/writing a file. `fs.readFile()` and `fs.writeFile()` are *NON blocking functions*.

+10. `fs.unlinkSync` is for *file deletion*.
+Error might occur if file already deleted.

+11. `fs.mkdirSync` id for *Make Directory*.
+Error might occur if folder already existed.
+(Error: EEXIST: file already exists)

+12. `fs.mkdir` is *NON blocking* and *Error: EEXIST* will NOT occur even the folder is already exist.

 ## Developing Note

 ### to run once